Cao Xiong

-Cao Xiong (fl.
-220s) was a son of Cao Cao, a warlord who rose to power towards the end of the Han dynasty and laid the foundation of the state of Cao Wei in the Three Kingdoms period of China.
+Cao Xiong (fl.200s - 210s) was a son of Cao Cao, a warlord who rose to power towards the end of the Han dynasty and laid the foundation of the state of Cao Wei in the Three Kingdoms period of China.
 Not much was recorded in history about Cao Xiong, except that he died at a relatively young age.
 His mother was Lady Bian, who also bore Cao Cao another three sons – Cao Pi, Cao Zhang and Cao Zhi.
 Cao Xiong was the youngest of the four.

-In 221, after Cao Pi ended the Han dynasty and established Wei, he granted Cao Chong the posthumous title "Duke Huai of Xiao" (蕭懷公).
+In 221, after Cao Pi ended the Han dynasty and established Wei, he granted Cao Xiong the posthumous title "Duke Huai of Xiao" (蕭懷公).
 In 229, during the reign of Cao Pi's son Cao Rui, Cao Xiong was posthumously elevated to the status of a prince, so his posthumous title became "Prince Huai of Xiao" (蕭懷王).

 Succession

 In 234, Cao Xiong's son, Cao Bing (曹炳), was granted a princedom with 2,500 taxable households.
 The princedom was named "Xiao" (蕭), per Cao Xiong's posthumous title.
 Cao Bing died six years later and his princedom was abolished because he had no heir.
 He was given the posthumous name "Prince Ai" (哀王).